Rules of the Game (TV series)

-Rules of the Game is a four-part British television drama series, written by Ruth Fowler.
+Rules of the Game is a four-part British television drama series, directed by Jennifer Sheridan and written by Ruth Fowler.
 It stars Maxine Peake as a sportswear executive who deals with the fallout of an employee's shocking death in her company's office building.
 It aired on BBC One from 11 to 19 January 2022.

 Synopsis

 Sam (Peake) is the chief operating officer at a family-run sportswear business in Northern England.
 When an employee turns up dead in the foyer, seemingly by suicide, Sam is forced to reflect on the company's problematic culture and events stretching back an entire decade, and another death.